dsiggi/PqDL/README.md

 # PqDL

 (30.03.2017) PqDL is working again.
              Login Fixed.
-Updates are skipped by default.
+             Updated information and URL

 (03.12.2016) PqDL is working again.
 Updates are skipped by default.